Gelio/tslint-import-group-ordering/README.md

   - preserves comments
   - preserves non-import statements that appear in-between import statements

-    Even though it is against the ECMAScript Modules specification.
-The rule will not break your code.
+    Even though it is allowed in the ECMAScript Modules specification, the rule discourages mixing regular statements with import declarations.

 ## Usage